System Assurances,

 [ forfeited stakes ]

-When a claim is filed, the 0.015 ETH stake stays in the pool after payout.
-Excess over entitlement is protocol revenue.
+When a claim is filed, the staked ETH stays in the pool after payout.
+Any amount above the staker's entitlement is protocol revenue.

 ● live now